exercism/typescript/exercises/practice/grains/.docs/instructions.md

 - how many grains were on a given square, and
 - the total number of grains on the chessboard

+You will need to use the [bigint](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-2.html#bigint) type in this problem, as the usual `number` type loses precision when on big numbers, being a floating point based storage.

 ## For bonus points

 Did you get the tests passing and the code clean?
 If you want to, these